 Phase 4: Development – during this stage, a designer is always present on the developers’ planning.
 It allows us to be up-to-date with their progress in the project and together agree on the next steps.
 Moreover, when developers click through our designs, we can see our work from a different perspective.
 We can notice some other missing things, improve interactions etc. After all, our primary goal is to create a digital product that not only provides excellent experience but is also smart.
 Thus, sometimes we have to change our initial designs to facilitate the developers’ work, while other times they adjust to us.
 It’s about integrity between designs and development for us.

-Additional phases: graphic review – after every sprint, when certain features are implemented and ready, it’s our turn, to check them and confirm that they’re prepared to show our client.
+Additional phases: design review – after every sprint, when certain features are implemented and ready, it’s our turn, to check them and confirm that they’re prepared to show our client.
 There are 3 options to do it: First and the best one is to do it in the office.
 In that way, when we click through screens, we can discuss it with the developers and come up with solutions if needed.
 The second option is to get a recording or a set of screenshots, which we can watch later and then make a list of any places that have to be fixed.
 And finally, during a call, one of the developers can share screen and show it to us.
 It all depends on the project itself and the working style (in the office or remote).

 This stage, we do only in one way – we get access to the application, and we check it screen by screen.
 This kind of in-depth review requires checking the application on all devices and display resolutions.
 Also, we have to click through every possible flow to pick up potential inadequacies.
 During this process, we also make a list of every place we’d want to fix along with the screenshots to locate them better.
 Then, we get together with our product owner and decide which changes are relevant for end-users or client’s business, and which are just a result of the designer’s perfectionist nature, and no one else will notice them.